|

 Occasionally, titles are constructed by the Vocabulary Program.
 The source for

-constructed terms should be the following:
+constructed titles should be the following:

 Brief Citation: Getty Vocabulary Program rules